What Does it Take to Be a Sales Manager?

-Sales Manager Job Description Plan, direct, or coordinate the actual distribution or movement of a product or service to the customer.
+Sales Manager Definition Plan, direct, or coordinate the actual distribution or movement of a product or service to the customer.
 Coordinate sales distribution by establishing sales territories, quotas, and goals and establish training programs for sales representatives.
 Analyze sales statistics gathered by staff to determine sales potential and inventory requirements and monitor the preferences of customers.

-A Day in the Life of a Sales Manager
+Daily Life Of a Sales Manager

 - Resolve customer complaints regarding sales and service.